Dawntraoz-Storyblok/sb-management-api-helpers/docs/AI_SEO_BULK_UPDATE.md

-# Bulk AI SEO Update Script
+# Bulk AI SEO update script

-This script enables bulk updates of Storyblok stories with AI-generated SEO content using **only the Management API (MAPI)**.
+This script enables bulk updates of Storyblok stories containing an AI SEO field plugin using **only the Management API (MAPI)**.

 It targets stories with a specific content type that contains an AI SEO field and uses your custom AI API to generate optimized SEO metadata.

 ## Features

-- **Management API Only**: Uses only the Storyblok Management API for all operations
+- **Management API**: Uses only the Storyblok Management API for all operations
 - Fetches all stories with a specified content type using pagination
-- Generates AI-powered SEO content for multiple fields
+- Generates AI SEO meta tags for multiple stories
-- **Content Field Cleaning**: Automatically removes system fields (starting with `_`) before updates
+- **Content field cleaning**: Automatically removes system fields (starting with `_`) before updates
 - Preserves existing non-AI SEO field values
 - Supports dry-run mode for testing
 - Comprehensive error handling and reporting
 - Rate limiting to avoid API throttling
 - Detailed progress and completion reports

-## AI-Generated SEO Fields
+## AI SEO meta tags

-The script generates content for these SEO fields using AI:
+The script generates content for these SEO meta tags using AI:

 - `title` - SEO optimized title (max 60 characters)
 - `description` - Meta description (max 160 characters)